DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 Surprised, Rinne screamed and jumped on spot.
 While both were watching each other, the Resistance leader came in with her armour on.
-Soon enough Fairin appeared behind her.
+Soon enough Farin appeared behind her.

 "Sorry making you wait, but we finally finished arranging expedition."